ayus758/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first repositor  y
+This is my first Repository
+Author- Ayush Sariyal